 Tandem Diabetes Care (TNDM) Rating Lowered to Hold at Zacks Investment Research

-Tandem Diabetes Care (NASDAQ:TNDM) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a report released on Saturday.
+Zacks Investment Research lowered shares of Tandem Diabetes Care (NASDAQ:TNDM) from a buy rating to a hold rating in a report issued on Friday, March 23rd.

 According to Zacks, “Tandem Diabetes Care, Inc. is a medical device company.
 The Company designs, develops, and commercializes products for people with insulin-dependent diabetes.
 Its products include t:slim Insulin Delivery System.
 Tandem Diabetes Care, Inc. is headquartered in San Diego, California. “

-Several other brokerages have also recently commented on TNDM.
-ValuEngine raised Tandem Diabetes Care from a “sell” rating to a “hold” rating in a research report on Saturday.
-Oppenheimer set a $8.00 price target on Tandem Diabetes Care and gave the company a “buy” rating in a research report on Friday.
-Cowen raised Tandem Diabetes Care from a “market perform” rating to an “outperform” rating in a research report on Wednesday, March 28th.
-Stifel Nicolaus reissued a “hold” rating and set a $4.00 price target on shares of Tandem Diabetes Care in a research report on Friday, March 2nd.
-Finally, Robert W. Baird raised Tandem Diabetes Care from a “neutral” rating to an “outperform” rating in a research report on Friday, March 23rd.
-Five research analysts have rated the stock with a hold rating and five have given a buy rating to the company’s stock.
-The company presently has a consensus rating of “Buy” and a consensus target price of $9.81.
+Several other research analysts have also commented on the company.
+Oppenheimer assumed coverage on Tandem Diabetes Care in a report on Monday, February 26th.
+They set a buy rating and a $6.00 price target on the stock.
+ValuEngine lowered Tandem Diabetes Care from a sell rating to a strong sell rating in a report on Thursday, March 1st.
+Citigroup assumed coverage on Tandem Diabetes Care in a report on Tuesday, February 27th.
+They set an outperform rating and a $5.50 price target on the stock.
+Robert W. Baird upgraded Tandem Diabetes Care from a neutral rating to an outperform rating in a report on Friday, March 23rd.
+Finally, Cowen restated a hold rating on shares of Tandem Diabetes Care in a report on Tuesday, February 27th.
+Five investment analysts have rated the stock with a hold rating and five have given a buy rating to the company.
+Tandem Diabetes Care presently has a consensus rating of Buy and a consensus target price of $9.81.

-Tandem Diabetes Care (NASDAQ:TNDM) last issued its quarterly earnings results on Thursday, March 1st.
-The medical device company reported ($1.23) EPS for the quarter, missing the consensus estimate of ($1.10) by ($0.13).
-The company had revenue of $40.00 million during the quarter, compared to analysts’ expectations of $38.41 million.
-During the same period in the previous year, the business earned ($0.48) earnings per share.
-The business’s revenue was up 61.3% on a year-over-year basis. research analysts forecast that Tandem Diabetes Care will post -1.43 EPS for the current year.
+Tandem Diabetes Care (NASDAQ:TNDM) last announced its quarterly earnings data on Thursday, March 1st.
+The medical device company reported ($1.23) earnings per share for the quarter, missing analysts’ consensus estimates of ($1.10) by ($0.13).
+The business had revenue of $40.00 million during the quarter, compared to the consensus estimate of $38.41 million.
+The business’s quarterly revenue was up 61.3% compared to the same quarter last year.
+During the same quarter in the prior year, the firm earned ($0.48) EPS. analysts forecast that Tandem Diabetes Care will post -1.43 EPS for the current year.

-In other Tandem Diabetes Care news, Director Christopher J. Twomey acquired 75,000 shares of the company’s stock in a transaction on Friday, February 9th.
-The shares were purchased at an average price of $2.00 per share, for a total transaction of $150,000.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, CEO Kim D. Blickenstaff acquired 750,000 shares of the company’s stock in a transaction on Friday, February 9th.
-The stock was acquired at an average price of $2.00 per share, for a total transaction of $1,500,000.00.
+In other news, Director Dick Allen bought 25,539 shares of the company’s stock in a transaction on Tuesday, March 6th.
+The stock was bought at an average cost of $3.88 per share, with a total value of $99,091.32.
+The acquisition was disclosed in a legal filing with the SEC, which is available through this link.
+Also, CEO Kim D. Blickenstaff bought 750,000 shares of the company’s stock in a transaction on Friday, February 9th.
+The stock was purchased at an average cost of $2.00 per share, with a total value of $1,500,000.00.
 The disclosure for this purchase can be found here.
-Insiders acquired 850,539 shares of company stock worth $1,749,091 in the last 90 days.
-Corporate insiders own 20.90% of the company’s stock.
+Over the last ninety days, insiders acquired 850,539 shares of company stock valued at $1,749,091.
+20.90% of the stock is currently owned by corporate insiders.

-An institutional investor recently raised its position in Tandem Diabetes Care stock.
-Russell Investments Group Ltd. raised its holdings in Tandem Diabetes Care (NASDAQ:TNDM) by 13.5% during the 3rd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 659,993 shares of the medical device company’s stock after buying an additional 78,748 shares during the period.
-Russell Investments Group Ltd. owned about 6.52% of Tandem Diabetes Care worth $482,000 at the end of the most recent quarter.
-8.74% of the stock is owned by institutional investors and hedge funds.
+A hedge fund recently raised its stake in Tandem Diabetes Care stock.
+Vanguard Group Inc. lifted its stake in shares of Tandem Diabetes Care (NASDAQ:TNDM) by 2.7% in the second quarter, according to the company in its most recent disclosure with the SEC.
+The institutional investor owned 1,233,607 shares of the medical device company’s stock after buying an additional 32,991 shares during the quarter.
+Vanguard Group Inc. owned approximately 2.46% of Tandem Diabetes Care worth $987,000 at the end of the most recent reporting period.
+Institutional investors and hedge funds own 8.74% of the company’s stock.

-ILLEGAL ACTIVITY WARNING: This article was reported by Macon Daily and is the property of of Macon Daily.
-If you are reading this article on another domain, it was copied illegally and republished in violation of United States and international trademark and copyright law.
-The correct version of this article can be read at https://macondaily.com/2018/04/07/tandem-diabetes-care-tndm-rating-lowered-to-hold-at-zacks-investment-research.html.
+TRADEMARK VIOLATION NOTICE: “Tandem Diabetes Care (TNDM) Rating Lowered to Hold at Zacks Investment Research” was originally published by Macon Daily and is owned by of Macon Daily.
+If you are accessing this news story on another publication, it was illegally stolen and republished in violation of international trademark & copyright law.
+The correct version of this news story can be read at https://macondaily.com/2018/04/09/zacks-investment-research-downgrades-tandem-diabetes-care-tndm-to-hold-updated-updated.html.

 Tandem Diabetes Care, Inc, a medical device company, designs, develops, and commercializes various products for people with insulin-dependent diabetes in the United States.
 The company's flagship product is the t:slim X2 insulin delivery system that comprises t:slim X2 pump, its 300-unit disposable insulin cartridge, and an infusion set.